 Looking for something fun and educational to do at your next destination, but tired of museums and national parks?
-Why not mix it up a bit with a zoo or aquarium?
+Why not mix it up a bit by visiting some of the best zoos and aquariums?

 These animal-based attractions can offer some seriously awesome learning opportunities, as well as a chance to make some excellent memories.
 In fact, even the smallest zoo can hold hidden gems, and we love exploring every zoo and aquarium we can find.

 That said, some of these animal attractions are definitely better than others.
 Therefore, if you’re looking for a particularly spectacular experience, you may want to look beyond the small-town zoos and seek out the best of the best.

 Lucky for you, we’ve done all the legwork and compiled a list of the best of the best in terms of zoos and aquariums.
 In fact, we fully believe that each and every attraction on this list is worthy of being a trip destination in and of itself.

 Let’s begin with the list of zoos.
 There are so many zoos in this country that it would be nearly impossible to visit them all.
 If you can manage to visit the ones listed here though, you’ll be doing pretty good, and you can definitely rest easy knowing you’ve seen the best of what the US has to offer when it comes to land animal exhibits.

 Henry Doorly Zoo and Aquarium

 Often referred to as the “Disney World of zoos”, Henry Doorly Zoo and Aquarium in Omaha, NE certainly is a unique place.
 Many of the zoo’s animals are housed in indoor exhibits, making it easier to simulate the environment such an animal might live in, and making the zoo an enjoyable place to visit even when the weather isn’t just perfect.